Canada: Bombay Sapphire gin recalled for having too much alcohol

 Related: Fair Trade vodka is here

-Bacardi sells its alcoholic products in about 160 countries around the world.
+Bacardi is the world's fourth largest spirits producer, churning out about 300 million liters of drinks per year, according to Jeremy Cunnington, senior alcoholic drinks analyst at Euromonitor International.

+Bombay Sapphire, which has been experiencing double-digit sales growth over the past few years, comprises 8% of Bacardi's global sales, according to Euromonitor.

-The company, which is headquartered in Bermuda, operates 30 production facilities in places like Scotland, Italy, India, France, Spain, Germany, England and Mexico.
+The company, which is headquartered in Bermuda, sells its products in about 160 countries around the world.
+It operates 30 production facilities in places like Scotland, Italy, India, France, Spain, Germany, England and Mexico.